 Ohio uses the METRC system as its seed-to-sale tracking system.
 Licensees are required to use METRC to push data to the state to meet all of the reporting requirements.
-Dispensaries must use METRC to provide data to the Ohio Board of Pharmacy on a real-time basis.
-The following data must be transmitted: (a) each transaction and each day's beginning inventory, acquisitions, sales, disposal and ending inventory, (b) acquisitions of medical cannabis from a licensed processor or cultivator holding a plant-only processor designation, (c) name and license number of the licensed dispensary employee receiving the medical cannabis and, (d) other information deemed appropriate by the Ohio State Board of Pharmacy.
+Dispensaries must use METRC to provide data to the Department of Cannabis Control on a real-time basis.
 A dispensary's designated representative shall conduct the inventory at least once a week.
 Records of each day's beginning inventory, acquisitions, sales, disposal and ending inventory shall be kept for a period of three years.